Double bass: Orchestral passages and solos

-In the baroque and classical periods, composers typically had the double bass double the cello part in orchestral passages.
-A notable exception is Haydn, who composed solo passages for the double bass in his Symphonies No. 6 Le Matin, No. 7 Le midi, No. 8 Le Soir, No. 31 Horn Signal, and No. 45 Farewell—but who otherwise grouped bass and cello parts together.
-Beethoven paved the way for separate double bass parts, which became more common in the romantic era.
-The scherzo and trio from Beethoven's Fifth Symphony are famous orchestral excerpts, as is the recitative at the beginning of the fourth movement of Beethoven's Ninth Symphony.
-In many nineteenth century symphonies and concertos, the typical impact of separate bass and cello parts was that bass parts became simpler and cello parts got the melodic lines and rapid passage work.

-A double bass section of a modern orchestra typically uses eight double bassists, usually in unison.
+A double bass section of a modern orchestra typically uses six to eight double bassists, usually in unison.
 Smaller orchestras may have four double basses, and in exceptional cases, bass sections may have as many as ten members.
 If some double bassists have low C extensions, and some have regular (low E) basses, those with the low C extensions may play some passages an octave below the regular double basses.
 Also, some composers write divided (divisi) parts for the basses, where upper and lower parts in the music are often assigned to "outside" (nearer the audience) and "inside" players.
 Composers writing divisi parts for bass often write perfect intervals, such as octaves and fifths, but in some cases use thirds and sixths.